-- Martinez Lake for Military - Do you have military connections.
+Do you have military connections?
 This could be your choice, on the Colorado River.
 This lake with camping is just North of Yuma.
 It has RV sites, but you must have some sort of U.S. military connection.

 - So before you head there, check first their requirements.
 See if you have the right Military Qualifications.

-- Their RV sites have electric & water.
+- Their RV sites have electricity & water.
 They also have cabins.

 - Their general store is convenient.
 They’re pet-friendly, too.

 - For more info, or to reserve, call 928-783-3422 8 am-4 pm2

 These campsites aren’t right on a lake, but we’re listing them for this unique area.
 Nearby the Willcox Playa, you’ll find two private campgrounds.
 We stayed in one.
 They’re both close to the historic/winery town of Willcox.

 - Even better: this distinctive lake feature: the Wilcox Playa.
 There’s nothing like seeing – and hearing sounds of – flocking cranes wintering here.